SihongHo/Neurips2022_rebuttle_multiagent/README.md

 ## Github Cooperate Note

 1. Please keep the main branch unchanged.
-Unless I merge some braches into the main branch.
+Unless I merge some branches into the main branch.

-2. Create new braches to run each task.
-For example: branch_ma, brach_m3, etc.
+2. Create new branches to run each task.
+For example branch_ma, brach_m3, etc.